fbpx

 • In Portugal, properties purchased on credit can be rented out without restrictions, therefore reducing risks.

-Before you look into a mortgage, it’s important to ensure that the property you are purchasing has gone through the proper checks.
-To do this, you may want to consider employing the service of a real estate lawyer.
-You will require legal aid at various points throughout the process of purchasing a home in Portugal, so it can be helpful having a reliable lawyer on your team from the start, particularly as they will be able to navigate the Portuguese language barrier if you are not familiar with the language.
+Before accepting a formal mortgage offer, it’s important to ensure that the property you are purchasing has gone through the proper checks.
+To do this, you may want to consider seeking the services of a Portugal real estate lawyer.
+You will require legal aid at various points throughout the process of purchasing a home in Portugal, so it can be helpful to have a reliable lawyer on your team from the start, particularly as they will be able to navigate the Portuguese language barrier if you are not familiar with Portuguese.

 The services a real estate lawyer can provide include, but are not limited to: